ThatQuiz Test Library Take this test now

 • 3.
 In anthropology, what is an ethnography?

-B) A statistical study of cultural similarities.
+A) A statistical study of cultural similarities.

-C) A comparative analysis of languages.
+C) A historical analysis of cultures.

 D) A detailed account of a culture based on fieldwork.